-Capacity Minimum Hardware Requirements for 15,000 flows/s
+Capacity 15000 flows/s

 Architecture 64-bit x86

-CPU 2.0 GHz dual-core Xeon
+СРИ 1 x 2.0 GHz dual-core Xeon

-RAM 8 GB
+RAM 1 x 8 GB

 NICs 1 x Fast Ethernet for management

 HDDs 2 x 7200 RPM HDD, RAID 1, 60 GB

 Flow Sensor does not have a limit on the number of interfaces it can monitor or a limit of how many flows per second it can process.
 Each Flow Sensor can handle the flows of a single flow exporter.
 A server with enough RAM can run tens of Flow Sensors.
 For this type of Sensor, the amount of RAM is much more important than the CPU speed.